WuerthPhoenix/neteye-azure-installation/README.md

 > saved in `terraform.tfstate`).

 ## Configure the VMs to create a NetEye cluster
+> [!WARNING]

-Before starting, make sure that all the machines are able to read `repo.wuerth-phoenix.com` and that your IP is allowed to download NetEye packages
+> Before starting, make sure that all the machines are able to read `repo.wuerth-phoenix.com` and that your IP is allowed
+> to download NetEye packages.
+If not, you should request to allow the public ip associated with the NAT gateway

 ### 1. Transform RHEL to NetEye